wot-oss/tmc/docs/_pages/40-workflows.md

 Most subcommands of `tmc` operate by default on the list of named repositories stored in its `config.json` file, unless a single one of them is selected by `--repo` flag or a local repository is defined by `--directory` flag.
 The default location of the `config.json` file is `~/.tm-catalog`.
 You can override the default config directory with the `--config` flag.
+There must be at least one repository to serve specified in `config.json` file or with the `--repo` or `--directory` flags.

 To view and modify the list of repositories in the config file, use command `repo` and its subcommands.
 For example,